YourRoots by Genomelink

 Children(s): Albert Standish

-The story of John Henry Standish began in 1816 in Rutland County, Vermont, USA.
+In 1816, John Henry Standish entered the world in Rutland County, Vermont, USA, born to Henry Johnson Standish And Abigail Parkhill.
 John Henry Standish married Hester Courter, and had children including Albert H Standish.
-John Henry Standish passed away in 1893 in Newaygo County, Michigan, USA.
+John Henry Standish passed away in 1893 in Newaygo, Newaygo County, Michigan, USA.

 Find more search results for John Standish